CSC207-UofT/course-project-tut5101-hospital/Phase2/DesignDocument.md

    After controller passes the `ID` of the best staff to `UI` the `Menu` then calls the presenter to return a string description of the best staff, which `Menu` prints out to the user.

+3. Some part of the code is avoiding Clean Architecture such that `DoctorMenu` and we don't have time to fix it before . presentation.
 ## Design Patterns

 1. ***Facade Design pattern*** in `UseCases.OpertionFacade` package: [x]